LCWIP map

 Rossett Drive barrier

-We are concerned that, however good the work on the LCWIP, there is no reliable delivery mechanism.
+Whatever transport planning work is done on the LCWIP, there is no reliable delivery mechanism.

 7.3) Practical Application of the LCWIP

-The existing LCWIP should form the basis of applications for active travel funding, but so far no application has been made in relation to the 4 routes identified by the consultants.
+The existing LCWIP should form the basis of applications for active travel funding, but so far no application has been made in relation to the four routes identified by the consultants.
+The H&K Area Committee of Councillors did agree to fund the design of one of the routes in May 2024.

-NYCC’s ATF3 bid made reference to the LCWIP, but in fact none of the bids in Harrogate District was based on the LCWIP.
+NYC’s ATF3 bid made reference to the LCWIP, but in fact none of the bids in Harrogate District was based on the LCWIP.
+The bid was rejected.

 For the LCWIP to serve its intended purpose, officers must have read it and know what it is in it, then use it as the basis of bids.

 The LCWIP needs to be embedded in the Local Transport Plan.
-We will wait to see the new LTP.
+The council says it is going to produce a new LTP.
+Will it be a long wait?
+Almost certainly.
+Will it be worth the wait?
+Unlikely.

 1) Introduction